serengil/chefboost/README.md

 # Installation

 The easiest way to install Chefboost framework is to download it from [from PyPI](https://pypi.org/project/chefboost).
-Its latest version is 0.0.2.

 ```
 pip install chefboost